tkuriyama/jsonutils/docs/json_lws.md

 [JSON is defined](http://www.json.org/) as a series of nested {key: value} pairs, where a key is always a string and a value belongs to a set of possible data types. lws follows the same key-value structure, where a schema is defined by a dictionary in Python and serialized to file using [`pickle`](https://docs.python.org/2/library/pickle.html).
 The schema pickle file can then be used to validate JSON files.

-Some example schema value definitions, in which the data validation may be defined in various ways -- in this case, as a fixed integer, as a predicate function `is_prime` that must be satisfied, and as an anonymous function.
+Some example schema value definitions, in which the data validation may be defined in various ways -- in this case, as a fixed integer, as a predicate function `is_prime`, and as an anonymous function.

 ```python
 ('magic number', int, 42)